-Life gets busy and at some point we usually have to miss things that are important to us, whether it is a birthday of a loved one, your favorite musicians concert, or traveling to a destination.
-As technology is constantly improving with time, it is making the saying, “I can’t be in two places at once” possible.
+Life gets busy and at some point we usually have to miss things that are important to us, whether it is the birthday of a loved one, your favorite musician’s concert, or traveling to a destination.
+As technology is constantly improving with time, it is making the saying, “I can’t be in two places at once” a bit less accurate.

 Let Your Business Go Live

 How can you or your business or school benefit from this, you might ask?
 Although forums are great, people want answers to their questions in real time.
 A big way to benefit from Live Stream is to host live forums.
 Since Live Stream shows you how many people are watching, as well as, allowing people to live comment, you can answer questions immediately.